PICore: Physics-Informed Unsupervised Coreset Selection for Data Efficient Neural Operator Training: Related Work

 \subsection{Data Efficiency for Neural Operators}

 The closest existing work to our own is \citet{chen2024data}, which develops an unsupervised pretraining strategy that leverages Masked Autoencoders (MAEs) to learn effective unsupervised representations, which are then used to fine-tune with a smaller ground-truth dataset.
-However, this indirectly addresses issues with training efficiency and data labeling costs using a two-stage training process, whereas PICore directly addresses both problems in a single training cycle. \citet{hemmasian2024pretraining} avoid running expensive simulations on high-resolution data by pretraining neural operators in low dimensions, but this requires a factorized neural operator such as Factorized Fourier Neural Operator (FFNO) \citep{tran2021factorized}.
+However, this indirectly addresses issues with training and data labeling costs using a two-stage training process, whereas PICore directly addresses both problems in a single training cycle. \citet{hemmasian2024pretraining} avoid running expensive simulations on high-resolution data by pretraining neural operators in low dimensions, but this requires a factorized neural operator such as Factorized Fourier Neural Operator (FFNO) \citep{tran2021factorized}.
 In contrast, our method is independent of the operator architecture. \citet{li2024multi} uses an active learning strategy to reduce labeling costs from running simulations by maximizing a utility cost ratio.
-However, this is specific to FNO and only addresses the cost of data annotation and not training efficiency.
+However, this is specific to FNO and only addresses the cost of data annotation and not training efficiency. \rebuttal{Finally, \citep{pmlr-v267-kim25m} uses a surrogate model for active learning, but this only increases efficiency at the timestep level while ours can reduce the data annotation cost of full solutions in a single shot.}